okikio/native/docs/native/index.md

 try {
     // Router is a router, depending on the page path it will run certain tasks
-    // It support regexp and paths that path-to-regex supports const router = app.get("Router");
+    // It support regexp and paths that `path-to-regex` supports,
+    // however, I might refactor it to use the new `URLPattern` web standard in a future update.
+    // `URLPattern` accomplishes the same goal in a similar way to `path-to-regex` without needing to install `path-to-regex`.
+    // I suggest learning more about `URLPattern` on https://web.dev/urlpattern/ const router = app.get("Router");
     router.add({
         path: "./index?(.html)?",